 We simulate paths with a length of 10 years, among which we select the 5% with the strongest interest rate rise.
-The average annual change in the 10-year interest rate among these interest rate rise paths is 25 bps, which corresponds to the 75th percentile of annual changes in German long-term rates from 1980 to 2019.
-In our model, rising interest rates drive up surrender rates from below 4% to 7% after 10 years of rising rates.
-Associated surrender payments drain the insurer's free cash flow.
+The average annual change in the 10-year interest rate among these paths is 25 bps, which corresponds to the 75th percentile of annual changes in German long-term rates from 1980 to 2019.
+In our model, rising interest rates drive up surrender rates from below 4% to 6%.
+The associated surrender payments drain the insurer's free cash flow.
 This effect is offset by higher coupon payments on bond investments if the insurer adopts a duration matching strategy and, thus, accommodates a declining duration of liabilities by reducing the duration of asset investments.
-However, rebalancing the portfolio toward shorter-term assets implies selling long-term assets.
-Total sales reach 2% of total invested assets in our model.
-Using counterfactual calibrations with interest-rate-insensitive surrenders, we find that surging surrender rates account for the majority of asset sales.
+Rebalancing the portfolio toward short-term assets implies selling long-term assets.
+Total sales reach close to 2% of total invested assets in our model.
+Using counterfactual calibrations with interest-rate-insensitive surrenders, we find that surging surrender rates account for the majority of these asset sales.

-Due to the systematic nature of an interest rate rise, it has broad effects on European life insurers.
-To provide an estimate of aggregate asset sales and price pressure, we scale our model to the size of European life insurance reserves with similar characteristics, which account for more than half of the European market.
-Following Greenwood et al. (2015) in calibrating insurers' price impact, surrender-driven asset sales reduce asset prices by up to

-50 bps.
-This magnitude is plausible compared to empirical studies of fire sales, and it is economically significant, especially in the bond market.
+Due to the systematic nature of an interest rate rise, it affects the aggregate life insurance sector.
+To approximate the resulting price pressure, we scale our model to the size of European life insurance reserves with similar characteristics, which account for more than half of the market.
+Following Greenwood et al. (2015) in calibrating the price impact, we estimate that surrender-driven asset sales reduce asset prices by up to 30 bps.
+This magnitude is plausible compared to empirical studies of fire sales, and it is economically significant.

 In counterfactual calibrations, we explore the sensitivity of our results.
-We find that the duration of asset investments is an important determinant of surrenders.
+We find that the initial duration of asset investments is an important determinant of surrenders.
 A long duration isolates the book-value investment return and, hence, also the policyholders' contract return from interest rate changes.
-Therefore, in a counterfactual calibration with fixed portfolio weights, surrender rates are higher than in our baseline calibration, in which the insurer follows a duration matching strategy (Domanski et al., 2015; Ozdagli and Wang, 2020) and, thus, responds to higher interest rates by reducing the duration of assets.
-Nonetheless, duration matching implies that the insurer sells long-term bonds to substitute them with short-term bonds.
-The total amount of asset sales is then similar to that in the counterfactual calibration with fixed portfolio weights.
-Nonetheless, the composition of asset sales changes.
-Under duration matching, the insurer sells mostly long-term bonds as soon as interest rates rise to reduce the asset duration, thus, raising long-term yields.
-Instead, when the insurer holds portfolio weights fixed, short-term bonds are sold to counteract the relatively larger decrease in the market values of long-term bonds.
+Therefore, when portfolio weights are fixed, surrender rates are higher than in our baseline calibration, in which the insurer follows a duration matching strategy.
+Whereas the total volume of asset sales remains comparable, their composition significantly differs.
+With duration matching, the sales of long-term assets raise long-term yields.
+Instead, with fixed portfolio weights (at market values), short-term bonds are sold to offset the relatively larger decline of long-term bond prices.
 Thus, insurers' investment strategies have important consequences for the impact of surrender-driven asset sales on the slope of the yield curve.

-Finally, we discuss policy implications and means to mitigate the interest rate sensitivity of surrender rates.
-We show that reducing surrender value guarantees by adjusting surrender values to current interest rates can mitigate insurers' asset sales during an interest rate rise if the insurer keeps fixed portfolio weights but not in the case of asset-liability duration matching.
-We compare market value adjustments with other policy tools, such as surrender penalties and the suspension of surrender payouts.
+Our results provide new insights for monetary policy and systemic risk of non-bank intermediaries.
+We show that market value adjustments of surrender values can mitigate asset sales if insurers keep portfolio weights fixed, but not in the case of duration matching.
+We also discuss how market value adjustments compare with other policy tools, such as surrender penalties and the suspension of surrender payouts.